emsipop/GestureAnalysisOpenCV/README.md

 * Right Click - Thumbs up
 * Double Left Click - Peace

+The program includes a settings window with several parameters, for the best results reduce the scale value and slightly increase brightness.
+Decreasing the neighbours slider can improve recognition but also causes more false positives.
+Once you are happy with the hand detection drag the activation slider to 1 and the mouse controls will be unlocked.

 ## Explanation
 The program makes use of Haar cascades in OpenCV to recognise the user's hand and PyAutoGUI to handle the mouse functions.